gezielcarvalho/gezielcarvalho/README.md

 * ReactJS,
 * React Native.

-I am Fluent in English, with elementary proficiency in French and native speaker of Portuguese, effectively communicating with diverse stakeholders.
+I am Fluent in English, with intermediate proficiency in French and native speaker of Portuguese, effectively communicating with diverse stakeholders.
 With background in Business Management, I can excels in problem-solving, project management, software development and quality assurance.
 With a proven track record in developing innovative solutions, I am able to tackle new challenges and drive impactful results.

 - 🔭 I’m currently enrolled in a Graduate Certification on Mobile Development Solutions at Conestoga College.
 - 📫 How to reach me?
 You can find me on social media: @gezielcarvalho.